cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Online help: updated some topics.

 - CrypTool script: - some corrections and additions,
-                   - Inclusion of some more many Sage code samples, xxx
+                   - Inclusion of further Sage code samples (for primitive roots and RSA fix points),
+                   - Appendices with function overviews also for CT2 and JCT.
-                   - Added the menu paths in CT2 for the according topics.
+                     Added the menu paths of CT2 and JCT in the foot notes.

 - Updated and enhanced presentation (more than 110 xxxxxxxxxxx pages now).
   Splitted xxxxxxxxxxxxxx